 Insurance for People who Bike

-HUB Cycling is in ongoing discussions with ICBC, Ministry of Transportation and Infrastructure, Ministry of Public Safety and Solicitor General and others in the insurance industry in an effort to advocate on behalf of people who bike.
-We are also aiming to provide you with more details on insurance related topics as they pertain to cycling.
+HUB Cycling is in ongoing discussions with ICBC, the Ministry of Transportation and Infrastructure, the Ministry of Public Safety and Solicitor General and others in the insurance industry to advocate for people who bike.
+We also aim to provide you with more details on insurance-related topics pertaining to cycling.

 Insurance questions can often be very specific to the situation – whether it is your personal situation before a crash or the unique circumstances once a crash has happened.

-The best advice about the insurance needed to protect you in the event of a crash is available from an insurance broker.
+The best advice about the insurance needed to protect you in a crash is available from an insurance broker.
 Insurance brokers are licensed insurance professionals who can help you find the right protection from all the companies that offer it.

 What type(s) of insurance is available for someone who rides and/or owns a bicycle?

 Standard homeowner’s or tenant’s insurance policies typically cover bike theft/loss up to $1,000-$5,000, and this protection extends to when you’re traveling.
 However, standard policies may not cover the full value of your bike (depending on what it’s worth) and may have a high deductible (up to $1,000) for claims.

 Enquire with your insurance provider to confirm the specifics of your policy.

 For bike injury-related healthcare costs that extend beyond what’s covered by your Medical Services Plan, there are a few different options that might be helpful in supporting your return to health.